I. Role and Responsibility of the Board of Directors

 Number, Structure and Jurisdiction of Standing Committees

-There are currently three standing committees: Compensation and Personnel, Audit, and Nominating and Governance Committees.
+There are currently three standing committees: Audit Committee, Compensation and Human Capital Committee and Nominating and Governance Committee.
 Other committees may be established from time to time by a resolution passed by the majority of the Board.
 Jurisdiction for each standing Committee is described in the respective Committee charter.

 The Chair of each Committee, in consultation with the Chief Executive Officer, Corporate Secretary and management liaison establishes the agenda for each Committee meeting.
 Each Committee shall report regularly to the Board summarizing the Committee’s actions and any significant issues considered by the Committee.